UIBK-DPS-DC/Cirrina-UseCases/railway/experiment/README.md

 # Cirrina Railway Experiment

+## Introduction

+This project, the Cirrina Railway Experiment, aims to demonstrate the utilization and performance of the Cirrina runtime, particularly focusing on communication between nodes in a Grid'5000 setup.
+This README provides detailed instructions on setting up the experiment environment, including the installation of necessary tools like Ansible and the configuration of resources.

 ## Grid5000 Setup

-The following instructions imply that the [Grid'5000 Getting Started Page](https://www.grid5000.fr/w/Getting_Started) has been read and understood.
-Determining the right location to execute the commands below is implied from an understanding of the Grid'5000 environment.
+Before proceeding, ensure familiarity with the [Grid'5000 Getting Started Page](https://www.grid5000.fr/w/Getting_Started) to understand the environment and execute commands appropriately.

 ### Step 1: Install Ansible

-Make sure to install Ansible as follows:
+Ansible is a crucial tool for automating the configuration of nodes in the Grid'5000 environment.
+To install Ansible, execute the following
+commands:

 ```bash
 export PATH=$HOME/.local/bin:$PATH
 pip install --user ansible
 ```

-### Step 2: Request resources
+### Step 2: Request Resources

+Request the necessary resources on Grid'5000 following your experiment requirements.

-### Step 3: Install environment using Kadeploy
+### Step 3: Install Environment using Kadeploy

-The environment (Ubuntu 22.04) is installed using [Kadeploy]() as follows:
+The environment for the experiment, based on Ubuntu 22.04, is installed on the allocated nodes using Kadeploy.
+Execute the following command:

 ```bash
 kadeploy3 ubuntu2204-min -k
 ```

-The _-k_ option ensures that kadeploy copies the contents of authorized_keys from the frontend account to the root account on each of your nodes.
+The `-k` option ensures that kadeploy copies the SSH public keys from the frontend account to the root account on each allocated node.

-### Step 4: Configure inventory
+### Step 4: Configure Inventory

-The Ansible inventory needs to be set up according to the requested resources, to view the nodes available use `oarstat`:
+To configure Ansible properly, create an inventory file reflecting the nodes allocated to your experiment.
+You can view the available nodes using the `oarstat` command:

 ```bash
 oarstat -u -f